Hawkesbury, Gloucestershire: History

-Hawkesbury was a rural parish in Gloucestershire in which agriculture and animal husbandry were economically dominant.
+Hawkesbury was a rural parish in Gloucestershire, in which agriculture and animal husbandry were economically dominant.
 The climate in southwestern Gloucestershire was partial to raising potatoes, along with domesticated animals.
-Cattle and sheep were important to the livelihood of the residents of Hawkesbury as there was a fair held on last Friday in August for the sale of those animals.
+Cattle and sheep were important to the livelihood of the residents of Hawkesbury, and a fair was held on the last Friday of August for the sale of those animals.
 The raising of sheep was a principal source of income, primarily for their wool.
 Homes constructed along streams aided in the wool production industry as it provided water necessary for dying and washing.
 This water also provided means to grind corn in grist mills and finish cloth in fulling mills.

 Religious sites

 The Church of St Mary was built in the 12th century.
 It is a Grade I listed building.